Andrew Joseph Galambos: Early career

 Galambos moved to Los Angeles in 1952 to work for North American Aviation.
 Beginning in 1958, Galambos worked in the Space Technology Laboratory (STL) division of Ramo-Wooldridge Corporation, which later became TRW Space Technology Laboratories (STL).
 There, Galambos worked as an astrophysicist, calculating trajectories for Atlas ICBMs before the advent of high-speed digital computers.
-On the side, Galambos partnered with colleague Donald H. Allen in a business known as Universal Shares, which was an insurance and securities dealership.

 As Galambos' ideas on freedom and proprietary government crystallized, he became disillusioned with his work at STL, which had evolved almost exclusively to focus on the development of inter-continental ballistic missiles for military purposes.
 Galambos did not want to work on weapons of war.

 Around 1958–1959 Galambos formulated a proposal to the director of STL, George Mueller, for a project to develop rockets for space exploration, including lunar landings.
 Mueller turned it down.
-A few years later, however, Mueller took a position with NASA where he worked on the Apollo 11 manned lunar landing project, the same type of project he had turned down when Galambos proposed it to him at STL.
+A few years later, however, Mueller took a position with NASA where he worked on the Apollo 11 human lunar landing project, the same type of project he had turned down when Galambos proposed it to him at STL.

 In 1960, Galambos left the aerospace industry and joined the faculty of Whittier College to teach physics, astrophysics, and mathematics.
 While at Whittier, Galambos presented a popular extracurricular class entitled, "The Decline and Renaissance of Laissez-Faire Capitalism."
 He also taught previously at New York University, Brooklyn College, Stevens Institute of Technology of Hoboken, New Jersey, the University of Minnesota, and Carleton College of Northfield, Minnesota.

-In 1960, Galambos traveled with his colleague, Alvin Lowi Jr., to New York City where they met with Leonard Read of the Foundation for Economic Education (FEE) who introduced them to Henry Hazlitt, Ludwig von Mises, Murray Rothbard, and Ayn Rand.

 The Free Enterprise Institute

 In 1961, Galambos established The Free Enterprise Institute (FEI) which was the name he used for his teaching business.
 His initial course was entitled Course 100, Capitalism: The Key to Survival.
 He eventually taught courses on intellectual property, investments and insurance, financial planning, physics, and journalism, among others.

 Galambos had an important colleague in Jay Stuart Snelson (1936–2011).
 Snelson was the senior lecturer for FEI from 1964 to 1978, teaching both V-50 and V-201.
-In large part due to Snelson's teaching, at least 20,000 individuals attended courses offered by FEI during his tenure.
+Snelson was later fired by Galambos for breaking his contract and plagiarizing his work.
+"Announcement of the Termination of Jay Snelson," Andrew J. Galambos, July 25, 1979.

 Courses V-50 and V-201

-Course V-50T (the "T" was for Tape) was transcribed and published as Sic Itur Ad Astra (see below).
-Another course, V-201, focused on mechanisms for intellectual property protection for innovators.
-The initial letter "V" stands for volition, meaning the act of choosing, which is a fundamental characteristic of human beings.

-V-50T and V-201T are occasionally offered as tape recorded courses by The Free Enterprise Institute.